 War and genocide are endemic to humanity.
 War is waged for economic and political gain; genocide is waged when fear is the easiest way to control the masses.

 In rare cases these real causes show through.
 The Holocaust is a blatant example, and I won’t say more.
 The genocide in Rwanda was mounted on racism and class inequality.
-Money and control are the root causes of mass abuse of human beings.
-Personal beliefs are frosting.
+The root cause of mass abuse of human beings is always money and control; personal beliefs are frosting.

 I’d like to think most of us are smarter than an 11th century pope.
 War and genocide aren’t caused by religion, and they’re not caused by atheism.
 But atheists and the pious will equally cheer for it if it fills the right bank accounts.

-So maybe just use a little fucking discretion.
+So maybe just use a little goddamn discretion, huh?